Djokovic 'extremely disappointed' with cancellation of visa | Sports-Games

 - Australia

-Tennis world number one Novak Djokovic said in a statement on Sunday that he was "extremely disappointed" with the decision to cancel his visa to enter Australia, but would respect it and cooperate with the authorities in relation to his departure from the country.
+Tennis world number one Novak Djokovic said in a statement on Sunday that he was "extremely disappointed" with the decision to cancel his visa to enter Australia, but would cooperate with the authorities in relation to his departure from the country.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)